-You are cordially invited to attend the 2017 Annual Meeting of the stockholders of Cyclacel Pharmaceuticals, Inc. (the "Company") to be held at 10:00 a.m., E.D.T., on May 30, 2017, at our corporate headquarters at 200 Connell Drive, Suite 1500, Berkeley Heights, New Jersey 07922.
-The attached Notice of Annual Meeting and proxy statement describe the business we will conduct at the annual meeting and provide information about us that the holders of our common stock (the "Common Stock") and the holders of our 6% Convertible Exchangeable Preferred Stock (the "Preferred Stock") should consider when voting.
+You are cordially invited to attend the 2019 Annual Meeting of Stockholders of Cyclacel Pharmaceuticals, Inc. (the "Company") to be held at 10:00 a.m., E.D.T., on May 29, 2019, at our corporate headquarters at 200 Connell Drive, Suite 1500, Berkeley Heights, New Jersey 07922.
+The attached Notice of Annual Meeting and proxy statement describe the business we will conduct at the annual meeting and provide information about us that the holders of our common stock (the "Common Stock") should consider when voting.